Geerodge/georgemc.co.uk/src/newsletters/draft/11-marketing-must-know-principles.md

 ---
-title: "11 Marketing Principles Every Business Should Know"
+title: "11 Quick Marketing Principles Every Business Should Know"
-description: "Learn the 11 must-know marketing principles to help your business succeed.
+description: "Learn the 11 quick marketing principles to help your business succeed.
 From understanding why customers buy to pricing your product, these principles cover it all."
 seo:
-    title: "11 Marketing Principles Every Business Should Know"
+    title: "11 Quick Marketing Principles Every Business Should Know"
-    description: "Learn these 11 must-know marketing principles to help your business succeed.
+    description: "Learn these 11 quick marketing principles to help your business succeed.
 From understanding why customers buy to pricing your product."
-date: 2023-04-02
+date: 2023-04-09
 layout: "post"
 ---